igorbonadio/toy_compiler/README.md

 ### Object Templates

 An object template defines a constructor function that can create new objects.
-For example: _under construction_
+For example:

 ```python
 dog = object(sound):